Vis4Sense/student-projects/2023-2024/readme.md

   - revised report
   - searching practice of distributed or hosted extension
 2. next step: prepare for presentation

-Hongye
-1. progress:
-   - refine the midterm report
-2. question and difficulty:
-   - I started coding for the project last week, and I found that a little bit complex than I thought before (A rough flow chart for processing user input: [img link](./hongye-an/imgs/backend.png)).
-   - Ethics-related staff ?
-   - The specific agenda of the presentation ?
-3. next step:
-   - prepare for presentation

 # 19 Jan 2024